Arduwu/College_Notes/101/BIO101/2.The Chemical Basis of Life/Membrane Structure and Function.md

 Transports specific substances across membrane by changing shape.
 For Ex, Amino acids, needed to synthesize new proteins, enter body cells via transporters

 #### 3. Receptor
 Recognizes specific ligand and alters cell's fucntion is one way.
-For ex, Antiduretic hormone binds to rececptors in the kidneys and changes the water permeability of certain plasma membranes.
+For ex, Antidiuretic hormone binds to rececptors in the kidneys and changes the water permeability of certain plasma membranes.

 #### 4. Enzyme
 Catalyzes reaciton inside or outside cell.
 For Ex, lactase protruding from epithelial cells lining your small intestine splits the dissacharide lactose in the milk you drinki